aleksbobic/csx/README.md

 To start developing this project, please complete the following steps:

 1. Install docker on your local machine
-2. Install python 3.7 or higher on your local machine
-3. Clone the CSX project to your machine
+2. Clone the CSX project to your machine
-4. Start docker
+3. Start docker
-5. In a terminal, navigate to the project directory and run `docker-compose up`, which will start the app in development mode.
+4. In a terminal, navigate to the project directory and run `docker-compose up`, which will start the app in development mode.
-6. Once the project is running, it will be accessible on [http://localhost:8882](http://localhost:8882)
+5. Once the project is running, it will be accessible on [http://localhost:8882](http://localhost:8882)
-7. Before you can start exploring the example dataset, open another terminal and navigate to the `datasets_example` folder in the project folder
+6. Before you can start exploring the example dataset, open `datasets_example` folder and drag and drop the example file `just_sm.csv` into the csx drop zone.
-8. Run the following command in python `python populate_elastic.py jucssm jucs_sm.ndjson` to populate the CSX storage with the sample dataset
-9. Refresh your browser page and start exploring
+7. Rename the dataset name to jucssm
+8. Set `Title` as the anchor and default search column (click on the radio button in the first column and the checkbox in the third column)
+9. Set `Authors` as the link (click on the radio button in the second column)
+10. Click set defaults
+11. After a short period the dataset should be ready for exploration

 ## Usage 🤔
 Here is an example video showing how to use CSX once the example data has been loaded.
 It can be roughly divided into the following sections: